 1. Make sure you know your rights.

-at least 48 hours before the meeting.
-You also have the right to be an equal, decision-making member of the
+You have a number of rights even before the eligibility meeting.
+For example, you have the right to see evaluation reports at least 48 hours before the meeting.
+You also have the right to be an equal, decision-making member of the IEP team.

 2. Make sure everything happened the way it was supposed to.